ishiekweneTelvin/TIE-Frontend-developer-Test/README.md

 By adding proper validation to ensure proper/correct information is entered in the form.

-The problems listed above were addressed and made funtional
+The problems listed above were addressed and made funtional.

-Given more time what would you further improve?
+<h4>Given more time what would you further improve? </h4>
 Redesigning the blog section - to make it more interactive.